Faculty and Staff

 What are the English language requirements?

 If your first language is not English, you will be required to submit the results of a standardized language test.
-Please use this link to find the University of Guelph’s minimum overall score requirements.
+More information can be found on the University of Guelph's English Language Proficiency page.

 If your first language is not English, but you have completed prior post-secondary studies in which English was the language of instruction, you may request to have your English Language Proficiency requirement removed.
 These decisions are made on a case-by-case basis by the department you are applying to.
 When you apply, upload a letter explaining your situation when asked for your English language documentation.